harrison-anth/sc_msi_legacy/README.md

 Contains preliminary plots for all the samples prior to integration

 ### manifests
-This directory contains all the manifest files used to run the Snakemake pipeline all_artificial_samples_{1..10}.tsv -- the mix ID's for different mixing experiment runs. all_gsm_samples.txt -- sample names for data from GSE205506 all_mixing_tables_manifest.tsv -- master manifest file to run the Snakemake pipeline for mixed samples all_mix_patients.txt -- formatted mix ID's for Snakemake pipeline all_samples.tsv -- All samples for data from EGAD00001008555, EGAD00001008584, EGAD00001008585, and PRJNA932556 combined_key.tsv -- A key of all samples and patient IDs for use with the Snakemake pipeline excluded_sample_names.txt -- list of excluded sample names removed from the master key due to no identified cancer cells final_key.tsv -- key that links sample names and patient id's glob_patients.txt -- list of all patients (for use with MSIsensor-RNA glob script) gsm_patients.txt -- list of patients from GSE205506 mixing_table_manifest_{1..100).tsv -- information on the proportion of cells sampled for each mixing run mix_key{1..10}.tsv -- keys used to link file name and mix ID for Snakemake pipeline mix_patients{1..10}.txt -- list of mix ID's for sanekamke pipeline patient_ids.txt -- list of patients from EGAD00001008555, EGAD00001008584, EGAD00001008585, and PRJNA932556
+This directory contains all the manifest files used to run the Snakemake pipeline.

+all_artificial_samples_{1..10}.tsv -- the mix ID's for different mixing experiment runs.

+all_gsm_samples.txt -- sample names for data from GSE205506

+all_mixing_tables_manifest.tsv -- master manifest file to run the Snakemake pipeline for mixed samples

+all_mix_patients.txt -- formatted mix ID's for Snakemake pipeline

+all_samples.tsv -- All samples for data from EGAD00001008555, EGAD00001008584, EGAD00001008585, and PRJNA932556

+combined_key.tsv -- A key of all samples and patient IDs for use with the Snakemake pipeline

+excluded_sample_names.txt -- list of excluded sample names removed from the master key due to no identified cancer cells

+final_key.tsv -- key that links sample names and patient id's

+glob_patients.txt -- list of all patients (for use with MSIsensor-RNA glob script)

+gsm_patients.txt -- list of patients from GSE205506

+mixing_table_manifest_{1..100).tsv -- information on the proportion of cells sampled for each mixing run

+mix_key{1..10}.tsv -- keys used to link file name and mix ID for Snakemake pipeline

+mix_patients{1..10}.txt -- list of mix ID's for sanekamke pipeline

+patient_ids.txt -- list of patients from EGAD00001008555, EGAD00001008584, EGAD00001008585, and PRJNA932556

 ### markdown_files